Amzil-Mustapha/React-tutorail/README.md

 This Component displays how controled inputs in react function components

 ### AddItemsToList
-This Component displays how to add items to a list
+This Component displays how to add items to a list and clear the list

+### MultipleInputs
+Like AddItemsToList component, but in this component all inputs are controlled by one changeHandler function and this method is used in case there are a large number of inputs